serverless/serverless/docs/providers/aws/guide/installation.md

 Open up a terminal and type `npm install -g serverless` to install Serverless.

 Once the installation process is done you can verify that Serverless is installed successfully by running `serverless`.

+### Installing AWS

+AWS ships with the core of the Serverless Framework, so no additional installation is required.